datafolklabs/boss/doc/source/dev/templates.rst

     external_files:
         .gitignore: https://raw.github.com/github/gitignore/master/Python.gitignore
         LICENSE: https://raw.github.com/datafolklabs/license/master/@license@

-The 'variables' setting is a list of lists.
-The first item in a list is the variable that is set, and the second is the question as presented to the user for input.
+The 'variables' setting is a list of key/value pairs.
+The first item in the list is the variable that is set, and the second is the question as presented to the user for input.

-The 'external_files' is also a list of lists, and is optional.
+The 'external_files' is also a list of key/value pairs, and is optional.
 These are files that are pulled down externally.
-The first item in an external file definition is the destination path where that file should be saved to.
+The first item in the external file definition is the destination path where that file should be saved to.
 The second is the remote URL to pull the contents from.
 In the above example we use external files to pull down a current .gitignore file from Github, as well as a LICENSE file for the given license if it exists.

 Working with Variables
 ----------------------

 Boss treats all variables as strings.
-Therefore, it supports strings operations during the replacement process.
+Therefore, it supports string operations during the replacement process.
 For example, if I had a variable of 'foo', then in my templates I would reference that variable as '@foo@'.
 If the value of '@foo@' were 'bar' for example, I could do things like:

     * @foo.capitalize@ => Bar
     * @foo.upper@ => BAR
     * @foo.lower@ => bar
     * @foo.title@ = Bar

 These simple string operations are commonly used throughout templates.
 That said, don't get carried away ...
 Boss doesn't intend to be a robust templating language, but rather a facility to easily build and copy templates for new projects.

 Delimiter